EldarPrice/ClientList/Readme.md

 5. Returns all data found to your Window

-6. Creates text file with all search values in the "marketing data" folder in the same directory for your convinience.
+6. Creates text file with all search values in the "Marketing data" folder in the same directory for your convinience.
+    Check example called "cpa-chicago-IL.txt"

+HINT: While App is running and loading data You can access "unfiltered Data" in the same Terminal where your server runs.

 Input values as shown on this picture: